jeremyfelt/Youtube-Favorite-Video-Posts/readme.txt

 1. An overview of the YouTube Favorite Video Posts settings screen.

 == Changelog ==
+= 0.2 =

+* Video titles with double quotes were not saving correctly.
+Added appropriate escaping.
+* General code cleanup.

 = 0.1 =

 * In which a plugin begins its life.